phpearth/docs/security/configuration.md

-# Configuration in PHP Applications
+# Configuration in PHP applications

-## What is Configuration?
+## What is configuration?

 Applications require a centralized place where settings are stored.
 All the values stored here are required to configure the behavior of the application and